Pandemic Preparedness, Prevention and Response (PPPR) Project 2024

 (in kind & in cash) (US$)

-Strengthening Pandemic Prevention, Preparedness, and Response through One Health
+FAST-TRACKED: Enhancing National Capacities for Prevention, Preparedness, and Response to Health Emergencies through a One Health Approach in Burundi

-Strengthening Pandemic Prevention, Preparedness, and Response through One Health
+FAST-TRACKED: Enhancing National Capacities for Prevention, Preparedness, and Response to Health Emergencies through a One Health Approach in Burundi

 For general inquiries: the_pandemic_fund@worldbank.org